Major Requirements and FAQs

 Two semesters (six credits) in the Senior Seminar & Research Workshop.

-The year-long Senior Seminar & Research Workshop engages our graduating students in the deeper and more challenging processes of sustained writing and research.
+The Senior Seminar & Research Workshop engages our graduating students in the deeper and more challenging processes of sustained writing and research.
 This immersive, methods-based seminar is co-taught each year by three faculty members from different areas of expertise, including at least one creative writer.
 The senior experience guides majors in a significant piece of critical or creative work within their area of specialization or their creative writing concentration.
 All students present their work at an end-of-the-year departmental symposium.
 Please note that the Senior Seminar & Research Workshop replaces the former senior thesis structure.
 (This course is to be taken in the senior year only.)

 FAQs: